Category Archives: 2019 Films

 Grade: B+

-The Good Liar (2019) is a well-acted film but by the numbers, the thriller made as good as it can be thanks to superior acting.
-Casting British heavyweights Ian McKellen and Helen Mirren automatically provide enough star power and credibility to save any lame plot.
+The Good Liar (2019) is a well-acted film, but by the numbers, the thriller is made as well as it can be, thanks to superior acting.
+Casting British heavyweights Ian McKellen and Helen Mirren automatically provides enough star power and credibility to save any lame plot.

-The film moves along at a brisk pace and there is never a moment of boredom.
-While the main storyline at first is intriguing, the inevitable twist at the ending is satisfying.
-Suspension of disbelief is required and a portion of the backstory is unnecessary.
+The film moves briskly, and there is never a moment of boredom.
+While the main storyline at first is intriguing, the inevitable twist at the end is satisfying.
+Suspension of disbelief is required, and a portion of the backstory is unnecessary.

 Nothing is as it seems.